-Australian Fencing needs to ensure there are varied pathways to ensure our athletes develop at an appropriate rate for their age and ability, remain engaged and enthralled by the sport and will make the sacrifices required to achieve international success.
+The HPP supports varied pathways, supporting athletes to develop at an appropriate rate for their age and ability and ensuring they remain engaged and enthralled by the sport while making the sacrifices required to achieve international success.

 AFT and AFS membership runs on an annual cycle, ending with the world fencing championship event relevant to each age category (Asian Zone Championships for Under 23).
 Several calls for nomination for the AFT/AFS are made throughout the year.